NBA Rumors: Draymond Green Not Worried About Kevin Durant’s Free Agency, ‘If He Go, He Go’

 In a recent interview with Sam Amick of The Athletic, Warriors power forward Draymond Green admitted that he has heard of the rumors about Kevin Durant’s impending free agency.
 Green said that he’s not thinking about what Durant intends to do next July.
 What he is currently focused right now is to help the Warriors win their third consecutive NBA championship title in the 2018-19 NBA season.

-“He’s part of it right now,” Green said.
 “Whatever happens this summer happens.
 Whatever the hell he do, he does.
 If he go, he go.
 If he stay, he stay.
 But while he’s here, we’re going to win another championship.
 It’s just that simple.
 Nothing else matters.”

 It is definitely a good thing for the Warriors for not letting Kevin Durant’s free agency to affect their on-court performance.
 However, whether they admit it or not, Durant’s decision will undeniably play a major role in the Warriors’ plan to extend their dynasty in the next couple of years.
 The departure of Durant won’t take away the Warriors’ status as a legitimate title contender as long as they have the core of Stephen Curry, Klay Thompson, and Draymond Green, but they will be vulnerable compared to the past seasons they had KD on their roster.